maarten-pennings/howto/c64diskcmds/readme.md

 - The _command_ is `RENAME`.
   It may be shortened to e.g. `R`.
 - The _drive number_ is `0`, and may be omitted.
 - The _file name_ of the file to be renamed is `OLDNAME` in the example.
+It comes second.
 - The _file name_ of the file will be changed to `NEWNAME` in this example.
+It comes first.
 - The rename command does not seem to support wildcards.